4d/go-mobile/docs/4d/on-mobile-app-action.md

 This database method is called by 4D when a mobile application sends an action request.

-The database method receives required information from the mobile application in the $1 parameter (object), and must return the action status in the $0 parameter (object).
+The database method receives required information from the mobile application in the $mobileInfo parameter (object), and must return the action status in the $status parameter (object).
 You must declare and initialize these parameters as follows:

  ```4d